The skill level of your sales team will either set your organization apart from the competition or erode trust in the eyes of your buyers.

 5. They institute a sales process and coach within that system

-The best sales leaders understand that salespeople who want to consistently make more sales with less effort follow a linked, sequential sales process that leads to completely resistance-free sales.
-Research clearly shows that using a repeatable sales process improves performance levels.
+The best sales leaders understand that salespeople who want to consistently make more sales with less effort follow a consultative sales process that keeps the focus on the buyer.
+Research from the Harvard Business Review shows companies using a dedicated sales process saw an 18% boost in revenue over those who did not.

-6. They pay attention to every member of their sales organization
+6. They pay attention to every member of their sales team

 7. They understand the importance of selling AND leading